td145115/Projects/README.md

 # Projects
-All of the projects that I have completed, both for class as well as on personal time.
+Some of the projects that I have completed, both for class as well as on personal time.

 My name is Trenton Davis, and I attend Ohio University, with an expected graduation date being December, 2019.